Criminal (2016 film): Filming

 Principal photography on the film began on September 4, 2014, in London.
 Some actors and crews were also spotted filming scenes for the film on King's Road in Kingston.
 From September 22–25, filming was taking place in Yateley, Hampshire, where actors were spotted filming car crashes and helicopter chase scenes at the Blackbushe Airport.
 Filming was also done in Croydon College in Croydon, with the college building used as medical research labs and the CIA operations centre.
 In October 2014, Connect 2 Cleanrooms installed a cleanroom in Surrey Quays Road, London, for the scene where Tommy Lee Jones' character operates on Kevin Costner's.
 On October 23, aerial drone filming was undertaken featuring Costner in a car chase scene on White's Row in East London.
-Some filming also took place at the SOAS University of London library.
+Some filming also took place at the SOAS - School of Oriental & African Studies University of London library, taking advantage of the brutalist architecture and the amazing visuals of the 6 floors of the academic research library.
 Filming also took place at Pinewood Studios.

 Music

 On December 9, 2014, it was announced that Haim Mazar had signed on to compose the music of the film.
-However, on June 10, 2015, according to Film Music Reporter, it was announced that Brian Tyler and Keith Power had taken over scoring duties on the film, replacing Mazar.
+However, on June 10, 2015, it was announced that Brian Tyler and Keith Power had taken over scoring duties on the film, replacing Mazar.

 Release

-The film was to be released on January 22, 2016 in the United States, but in August 2015 the release was pushed back to April 15, 2016.
+The film was to be released on January 22, 2016, in the United States, but in August 2015 the release was pushed back to April 15, 2016.